DEVELOPMENT CONSULTING SERVICES

 SENIORS HOUSING & CARE FACILITIES

 Preparing for the development or renovation/addition of seniors housing and/or care facilities requires considerable pre-planning with a range of functions to be attended to including consultation with municipalities CMHC, BC Housing, community interests and vested interests, as well as the regional health authority and the Ministry of Health.
 In conjunction with this the owner/developer may need to perform a Needs Analysis and Marketing Study.
 Having a clear destination in mind makes it easier to get there.
 These are descriptions of several points in the development and design process where we have specific expertise.
 Each describes the scope of services typically covered.
 This can be viewed as a cafeteria-type plan, where clients can pick and choose the services that meet their needs; or several tasks can be included in a Planning and Development Consultant role.
-We would recommend a retainer of $10,000 to $11,500 per month based on the scope of the project.
+We would recommend a monthly retainer based on the scope of the project.
 This offers best value for the client versus using the services and expertise for each of the specific component functions.

 This initial phase will involve a SWOT Analysis (Strengths, Weaknesses, Opportunities and Threats).
 We will need to establish what the municipality and other authorities (particularly funders) are prepared to accept on the site and factor that into our analysis of what is financially viable and sustainable.